 Large Crayons

 Let’s inspire our little artists with some chunky crayons!
-It makes a good stocking stuffer and a simple activity to sit with your toddler and begin making lines and curves over the holidays.
+It makes a good stocking stuffer and a simple activity for sitting with your toddler and making lines and curves over the holidays.

 Paintbrushes